ReiGnboW86/breakbot/README.md

 Example: !settimezone Europe/Stockholm

+# !promote @username

+Sets the targeted user to be a Supreme Break Commander, giving them the rights to use the !start, !stop and !settimezone commands.

+Example: !promote @Amanda

+# !demote @username

+Removes the targeted user from its role as a Supreme Break Commander, demoting them to a regular human being again.

 # Latest Updates

 Rewrote alot of the code, optimizing it.
 Requires more testing to make sure all functions are working as intended now.
+Added the !setcommander @username command to be able to assign Break Operators other than the admin

 # Current thoughts

-Add a custom role for Amanda to control the bot aswell (Överbefälrastare / Supreme Break Commander) (goes hand in hand with fixing rights)
+Add a custom role for Amanda to control the bot aswell (Supreme Break Commander) (Implemented)

 Ask for input from the user if the break is over 30 minutes to confirm its a lunch break or not, otherwise default to normal break